Whitby Jet, History of the Jet Industry in Whitby

 Jet Workshop by Frank Meadow Sutcliffe – Buy this photo as a print here.

-The quality of the jet pieces being made in Whitby became a talking point across the country, and as a result, countless Victorian ladies travelled to the area simply so that they could adorn themselves with a piece of Whitby jet.
+The quality of the jet pieces made in Whitby became a talking point nationwide.
+As a result, countless Victorian ladies travelled to the area to adorn themselves with a piece of jet.

 The great exhibition